Uniqueness Properties for Discrete equations and Carleman estimates: Uniqueness for solutions to discrete Scrh odinger equations

 \end{proof}

-We finish this section by proving the uniqueness result Theorem 1.2.
-For the sake of completeness, we recall the following result which proof for solutions to the discrete Schr\"odinger equation can be found in \cite{fb2}.
-We recall that its proof is based in an abstract argument (see \cite[Lemma 2]{ekpv2}), and it is clear that the same proof works for functions satisfying \eqref{schr}.
+With this lower bound, we are able to prove the uniqueness result Theorem \ref{thm12}.
+For the sake of completeness, we recall the following result whose proof for solutions to the discrete Schr\"odinger equation can be found in \cite{fb2}.
+We recall that its proof is based on an abstract argument (see \cite[Lemma 2]{ekpv2}), and it is clear that the same proof works for functions satisfying \eqref{schr}.